jaumefe/Informatica_1/README.md

 Honestly, I have to admit that I am really proud of how the "Volume of a fuel tank" exercises is represented.

+## Lab 4
+Simply connect four game for two players on the same computer.
+Just enjoy!!

 Under construction!